kellyegan/StillMoving/Assignments/Exercise-1.md

 * An image or video of a work that uses time-based media that you find compelling.
 * At least one video.
 * No recorded audio is necessary.
 You can narrate the presentation live in class.
+* Piece should be exported to an MP4 file for viewing in class.